WarcraftPriests/df-shadow-priest/README.md

 - [Discord](https://discord.gg/WarcraftPriests)
 - [Website](https://warcraftpriests.com/)

+## Contributing
+Contributions are always welcome, this project uses `ruff` for linting.

 ## How to Run
 All scripts are run built with python3, but should be able to be run with python2 (results may vary).